Mortgage Advisor & Director

 What interest rates to expect

-That said, they will be largely determined by your individual circumstances, such as:
+The exact rate you qualify for will be largely determined by your individual circumstances, such as:

 - Loan size and purpose